 Philippe grew up near Montréal, Québec, where he also completed his B.Sc. at McGill University while working on assembling photonic metamaterials using viral templates under the supervision of Prof. Amy Blum.
 Now pursuing his Ph.D. here in Toronto, he is currently working on nanocrystal synthesis, upconversion devices, and electron/exciton transport in films containing quantum dots.
 Philippe enjoys playing hockey and watching the Montréal Canadiens.

-Minhal received his Bachelor’s degree in chemical physics from the University of Toronto in 2015 and is now pursuing his Master’s.
-His present research interests include the study of the fundamental emission dynamics of individual semiconductor nanocrystals, with a view to applying these insights to further their use in larger devices for photovoltaics or upconversion.
+Minhal earned bachelor’s and master’s degrees in chemical physics here at the University of Toronto and is now pursuing his doctorate.
+His present research interests include the study of the fundamental dynamics of emission and electron transfer in individual semiconductor nanocrystals, with a view to applying these insights to further their use in larger devices for photovoltaics or upconversion.
 A secondary, recently budding interest has been in coherent control—wherein lasers can be used to control chemical reactions.
-In his free time, Minhal enjoys playing rugby, biking, and live music.
+In his free time, Minhal enjoys playing rugby, biking, time-series forecasting, and live music.

 Born and raised in Ottawa, Ontario, Christian received his B.Sc. in Biochemistry with a minor in Chemistry from the University of Ottawa.
 He has previously researched the synthesis and characterization of polymer materials for organic thin film transistors (Prof. Benoît Lessard), as well as the synthesis of thienoanthracene derivatives for functionalization as polymer pendant groups (Prof. Jaclyn Brusso).
 Christian is a lover of all sports, most notably soccer and hockey (like any good Italian-Canadian).
-When he’s not conducting research on hybrid organic/nanocrystal upconverting dyes, he can be found crying over his favourite soccer team not qualifying for the Champions League.
+When he’s not using spectroscopy to study the energy transfer processes underlying upconversion in molecular and nanomaterial frameworks, he can be found crying over his favourite soccer team not qualifying for the Champions League.
 Again.

 Ruvim was raised in Westchester, NY, and spent the last two years of high school living in London, UK.
-He got his B.Sc.
+He earned his B.Sc.
 (Chemistry) at The University of Chicago, where he studied coherences in FMO and the optical responses from twisted light excitations under Prof. Greg Engel.
-He is working on building a transient absorption spectrometer and is interested spectroscopy on single quantum dots.
+He is pursuing and M.Sc. degree by building a transient absorption spectrometer, and then applying it to the study of candidate singlet fission molecules and individual quantum dots.
 His hobbies include choral and a cappella singing, skiing, and hiking, and he is an avid reader.

 Join the lab!
 Research positions are available for motivated students, both graduate and undergraduate.